 While you’re out and about, one potential scam is opportunistic theft via a portable card reader.

 Travelers often try to get around this by using Radio-frequency identification (RFID) blocking card inserts or wallets, but it is unknown how effective these are.

-Carrying Cash vs Withdrawing It – Which is Your Best Option?
+Carrying Cash vs Withdrawing – Which Is Your Best Option?

 So, with benefits and drawbacks for both approaches, what’s best?
 If you want to save money and stay safe, think ahead.
 You don’t have to limit yourself to one idea.

-But, even if you plan how much you’ll need beforehand, expenses can quickly escalate.
+But, even if you plan how much you’ll need beforehand, expenses can quickly escalate as Vegas is expensive.